Samuel Hardy: Death and legacy

 Hardy died in New York City, New York while Congress was in session (then meeting in New York City), and is buried in St. Paul's Church Cemetery.
-His death and funeral were reported in many newspapers at that time.
-One newspaper was The Freeman's Journal of Philadelphia, Pennsylvania on October 26, 1785, on pages 2 and 3.
+His death and funeral were reported in many newspapers at the time such as in The Freeman's Journal of Philadelphia, Pennsylvania on October 26, 1785, on pages 2 and 3.
 The entire Congress and many dignitaries attended his funeral at St. Paul's Church.

-Archivist at Trinity Church have not been able to locate Hardy's grave marker or records of his funeral yet in their files but agree the newspaper story implies the funeral did occur and he is buried there but records of that time may be incomplete.
-They have records that Rev. Beach and Rev. Provost, who gave the sermons according to the article, were there at that time but cannot locate a copy of the specific sermons.
+Archivists at Trinity Church have not yet been able to locate Hardy's grave marker or records of his funeral in their files but agree that the newspaper story implies the funeral occurred and that he is buried there though records of that time may be incomplete.
+They have records that Rev. Beach and Rev. Provost, who gave the sermons according to the article, were there at the time but are unable to locate a copy of the specific sermons.

-Hardy was a friend of Alexander Hamilton, who may have written a poetical tribute to his memory in the article, although the authorship is in dispute.
+Hardy was a friend of Alexander Hamilton, who may have written a poetical tribute to his memory in the article although the authorship is in dispute.

 The Virginia General Assembly named Hardy County (in what became West Virginia during the American Civil War) in his honor.
 His son William Hardy continued the family political tradition by representing Isle of Wight county in the 1793 and 1794 terms Their relation to a young lieutenant Samuel Hardy who fought with the 18th Virginia Infantry during the Civil War until losing his arm following a wound during the Battle of Gaines Mill in 1862 is unclear.